-Card Risks Assessed as Low Report No. 22-24-006-50-598
+Card Risks Assessed as Very Low and Low, respectively, Report No. 22-25-004-50-598

-The Office of Inspector General (OIG) contracted with KPMG LLP (KPMG), an independent certified public accounting firm, to assist with the risk assessment of the Department of Labor's (DOL) purchase and travel card programs for the period October 1, 2022, through September 30, 2023, pursuant to the Government Charge Card Abuse Prevention Act of 2012, Public Law 112-194 (Charge Card Act).
+The Office of Inspector General (OIG) contracted with KPMG LLP (KPMG), an independent certified public accounting firm, to assist with the risk assessment of the Department of Labor's (DOL) purchase and travel card programs for the period October 1, 2023, through September 30, 2024.
+This assessment was conducted in accordance with the Government Charge Card Abuse Prevention Act of 2012, Public Law 112-194 (Charge Card Act).
 The OIG monitored KPMG's work to ensure it met professional standards and contractual requirements.

-Based on the results of the procedures performed by KPMG, it was determined the overall risk of illegal, improper, or erroneous use of DOL's purchase and travel cards was low for both programs.
+Based on the results of the procedures performed by KPMG, the overall risk of illegal, improper, or erroneous use of DOL's purchase and travel cards was determined to be very low and low, respectively.

-However, the results of the risk assessment do not mean the DOL purchase and travel card programs are free of illegal, improper, or erroneous use or internal control deficiencies.
-As such, an audit of the programs may identify issues not noted in the risk assessment.
-Because of inherent limitations, internal controls may not prevent, or detect and correct, misstatements.
-Projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions or that the degree of compliance with policies or procedures may deteriorate.
+However, the results of the risk assessment do not imply the DOL purchase and travel card programs are free of illegal, improper, or erroneous use, or from internal control deficiencies.
+An audit of the programs may reveal issues not identified in the risk assessment.
+Due to inherent limitations, internal controls may not always prevent, detect, or correct misstatements.
+Projections of the effectiveness of these controls into future periods are subject to the risk that they may become inadequate due to changes in conditions or due to a decline in compliance with policies or procedures.